DevSkillsHQ/transaction-management-fullstack-level-1/README.md

-# Interview Assignment: Account Management Backend - Level 1
+# Interview Assignment: Account Management Fullstack - Level 1

 👋 Hi there!

-In this interview assignment, your task is to build a backend service that implements a predefined API spec.
+In this interview assignment, your task is to build a fullstack service that implements a predefined API spec.

 The API defines a set of operations for creating and reading account transactions.